Skip to content

 check_ssh confirms that an SSH server is reachable and presents a valid SSH protocol banner.
 It connects to the port (default 22), reads the greeting the server sends on connect, and requires it to start with SSH- (e.g. SSH-2.0-OpenSSH_9.6).
 Nothing is written to the peer, so it does not initiate a key exchange or authenticate — it is a lightweight “is sshd up and answering” probe.

-It is a thin preset over check_tcp (service=ssh), so it shares check_tcp's keywords and thresholds:
+It builds on check_tcp (the service=ssh preset), so it shares check_tcp’s keywords and thresholds:

 Keyword Description